raspberrypilearning/comic-character/en/step_3.md

 + Check you have four `<option>` elements inside your `<select>` elements.
 + Check you have closing `</option>` tags foe each option.

-### Superhero 'appearance' section
+### Superhero 'origin story' section

-Next, the user will describe their superhero's appearance!
+Next, the user will describe their superhero's origin story!

 The `<textarea>` element provides multi-line text entry.